Technion-Kishony-lab/data-to-paper/INSTALL.md

 3. Enter the repo root folder `cd data-to-paper`

+4. Make sure the docker service is running on the machine by running `sudo service docker start`

-4. Build the docker container by running `docker build --pull --rm -f "Dockerfile" -t datatopaper "."`
+5. Build the docker container by running `docker build --pull --rm -f "Dockerfile" -t datatopaper "."`

 You now have the container with the repo available for run/dev